warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmun_committee_unodc.md

   Topic A: Modern Slavery and Human Trafficking Alleviation

-  Topic B: Mitigating the impact of humanitarian emergencies on minority rights in Southeast Asia
+  Topic B: Developing a way to combat illicit drug trafficking in Southeast Asia